 Al presents tremendous opportunities to solve complex problems across all sectors of the economy.
 Al systems are already being deployed in the health sector to detect diseases with greater precision and speed, improve treatment plans, and monitor patients (CSPS, 2021a).
 Al has also contributed to novel scientific discoveries.
 In 2020, Google's sister company DeepMind solved a 50-year-old biological puzzle: predicting the 3D structure of proteins (Callaway, 2020).
 Al technology has been used to improve precision harvesting in agriculture and streamline energy supply chains (ISED, 2023).
-City-planners in metropolises such as Toronto and Montreal are exploring the use of Al in transit systems and building developments, while schools and universities are exploring the use of AI to evaluate applications and improve curricula delivery through 'smart tutoring' (CSPS, 2021a).
+City-planners in metropolises such as Toronto and Montreal are exploring the use of Al in transit systems and building developments, while schools and universities are exploring the use of Al in